Most practitioners in the security space are, by now, quite familiar with the NIST Cybersecurity Framework. One...

 Supporting your program with this documentation

 The next logical question for practitioners is how they can employ this documentation to make life easier for them.
-There are a few ways that this can happen, but the first and probably most obvious way is to leverage the mapping between the Informative References, which is in the right-most column of the Framework Core.
+There are a few ways that this can happen, but the and probably most obvious way is to leverage the mapping between the Informative References, which is in the right-most column of the Framework Core.

 Because each of the categories and subcategories within the NIST Cybersecurity Framework is correlated directly to highly visible external references -- such as ISO/IEC 27001:2013, NIST SP 800-53 and COBIT 5 -- a roadmap from the service providers that indexes service features across this spectrum can help directly facilitate compliance activities.

 As a consequence of the way in which the CSF is structured, there exists -- for pretty much any regulation -- a mapping or crosswalk between these informative references and any other regulation an organization might have in scope.
 Often, these are made available directly from regulators themselves.